opengeo-tech/GeoPicker/README.md

 ## Scope

-It is basically an advanced **elevation service** and Geopicker has been specially designed to offer the widest range of formats and methods of data requests that is possible, to adapt to any context of use by the client.
-Each endpoint and the parameters it accepts have been designed on the basis of the functioning of already existing services, gathering a complete and coherent collection of APIs.
+GeoPicker is essentially an advanced **elevation service**: given one or more `lon,lat` coordinates, it reads the corresponding pixel values (elevation or any other raster band) from the configured datasets (e.g. GeoTIFF DEMs) through GDAL, and returns them in the same shape the request came in.

+It is designed to offer the widest possible range of request methods and input/output formats — coordinates in the URL, JSON objects, arrays of locations, GeoJSON geometries, encoded polylines, GPX — so that any client can integrate it without adapting its own data model.
+Endpoints and parameters follow the conventions of already existing elevation services, gathered here into a single complete and coherent API.

+Beyond value picking, it provides supporting geometry functions: densify, simplify, precision rounding, contour lines and on-the-fly metadata (length, direction, centroid, bbox).

-At present the index.html page contains a large implementation of browser side requests using LeafletJs as basemap and jQuery.
+The `index.html` demo page exercises the whole API browser-side, using LeafletJs as basemap and jQuery.

 ## Features
 - **Large API Rest**: ergonomic endpoints suitable for any type of use case